angular-ui/ui-scroll/README.md

  * Reconsidered min/max indices processing.
  * Refactored tests (removed timeouts, added helpers).
  * Added ~50 new tests.
- * Fixed a number of issues.
+ * Fixed a number of issues and other improvements.

 ### v1.6.2
  * Added bottomVisible, bottomVisibleElement and bottomVisibleScope properties to the Adapter.